0tgc/Yandere-Simulator-Multiplayer-Mod/README.md

 1. Enter a username and claim it (one-time setup)
 2. Click **Host a World** or **Browse Worlds** to find one to join
 3. If hosting: the host loads into the school and plays normally
-4. If joining: you connect as a spectator and see the host's world
+4. If joining: you connect as a player and see the host's world

 ### Controls